What Is A Cash-In Refinance And Should You Consider One?

 In this article, we’ll take on the basics of a cash-in refinance and why you might want to look into one.
 We’ll also touch on disadvantages and alternatives.

-A cash-in refinance is a way to put more money into your home in order to build up your home equity – the difference between your home’s value and your outstanding mortgage balance.
+A cash-in refinance is one type of refinancing that allows a borrower to put a lump sum of money into a home in order to build up home equity – the difference between a home’s value and your outstanding mortgage balance.
 You can think of a cash-in refinance as another chance to put down a sizable down payment.

 What’s The Difference Between Cash-In And Cash-Out Refinances?

 Not everything is different.
 In either case, when you refinance, your existing mortgage is being paid off and you’re taking on a new loan with different terms.
 Many people also choose to take advantage of the opportunity to refinance while interest rates are low.
-The most recent reason for these market conditions is the actions of the Federal Reserve keeping short-term rates low to combat the economic effects of the COVID-19 pandemic.
+The most recent reason for these real estate market conditions is the actions of the Federal Reserve keeping short-term rates low to combat the economic effects of the COVID-19 pandemic, although they are beginning to unwind those support policies to give flexibility in the next crisis.

 An easy way to remember this is that with a cash-in refinance, you go into closing ready to cut a check.
 With a cash-out refinance, you get a check a few days after the loan closes.